yan4ik/udacity_driving/project4/README.md

 What further directions I find most promising:
 * a principled way of dealing with brightness - shadows and bright sun are totally killing my approach right now.
 Simple color masking totally fails here.
-* during the video lane lines should be updated using bayesian inference - previous frame gives us prior distribution, current frame gives us likelihoodand we need to figure out the posterior.
+* during the video lane lines should be updated using bayesian inference - previous frame gives us prior distribution, current frame gives us likelihood and we need to figure out the posterior.
 In this framework the whole process will be much more robust.
 * the thing that puzzles me the most is how to deal with situation which occures near 00:40 on the harder challenge video.
 In this episode the right lane totally dissapears, but the "right lane" from the opposite lane clearly comes into picture.
 This situation are really dangerous - the car can switch to opposite lane, if we're not carefull about it.